rakesh086k-star/aws-notes/README.md

 | where TimeGenerated > ago(24h)
 | where State == "Failed"
 | extend SourceClient = tostring(ClientType)
-| extend ErrorMessageText = tostring(coalesce(ErrorDetails, FailureReason, "No error message available"))
+| extend ErrorMessageText = "Error details not available in this workspace"
 | project TimeGenerated,
           UserName,
           SessionHostName,